mikemag/Mastermind/results/README.md

 Various results are summarized here.
 Raw data is in the .csv files in subdirectories here.

+All results are from my MacBook Pro (16-inch, 2019) running macOS Catalina 10.15.7 and the AMD Radeon Pro 5500M.

 ## Average turns over all games

 ### Knuth